 To tighten management, one of the solutions implemented by the tax sector is to connect and share data with ministries and branches.
 Tax authorities also use artificial intelligence to control revenue and sales on e-commerce platforms.

-This December, the tax authority will also continue to promote e-commerce tax management such as launching an e-commerce portal to serve tax declaration and payment for individuals with e-commerce business activities.
+This December, the tax authority will also continue to promote e-commerce tax management such as launching an e-commerce portal to serve tax declaration and payment for individuals engaged in e-commerce business activities.

 In addition, continue to review the tax law compliance of foreign suppliers when conducting cross-border service business activities in Vietnam.
-At the same time, continue to collect information and data on organizations and individuals doing business on digital platforms for management and conduct inspections and examinations if signs of tax law violations are detected...
+At the same time, continue to collect information and data on organizations and individuals doing business on digital platforms to manage and conduct inspections and checks if signs of tax law violations are detected...

 Source: https://congthuong.vn/cac-san-thuong-mai-dien-tu-lon-dang-nop-bao-nhieu-tien-thue-363409.html